mikejoh/gk/PCA/README.md

 You can use both summaries and histograms to calculate quantiles.
 Where 0 <= q <= 1.
 The 0.5 quantile is the median, the 0.9 quantile is the 90th percentile, and so on.

-Lets say we dont want to display the percentage of requests served within 300ms, but rather the 95th percentile of request durations.
+Let's say we don't want to display the percentage of requests served within 300ms, but rather the 95th percentile of request durations.
 We can use the `histogram_quantile()` function to calculate this from a histogram:

 ```
 histogram_quantile(0.95, sum(rate(http_request_duration_seconds_bucket[5m])) by (le))